Aravind-11/Introduction-to-CUDA/README.md

-# CUDA Programming for Dummies --- in ML perspective!
+# CUDA Programming for Dummies --- in ML perspective

 CUDA examples and exercises focused on performance optimization, parallel algorithms, and their application to fundamental Deep Learning components.